 What's Down There ?

 Where does this road go ?
 What's down there ?
 A flowing creek, a natural spring, an abandoned cabin, old barn, abandoned house ?
 We were wandering aimlessly and found this road.
 It turned out to be a great find.
-We followed the road, spent a quiet, peaceful hour here eating our lunch.
-The smell of dirt roads and wood smoke... it's beautiful place.
+We followed the road, spent a quiet hour here eating lunch.
+The smell of gravel roads and wood smoke is beautiful.

 The Path Less Eaten